Splyth/slack_bot/README.md

   @BOT_NAME image me - use text after command to query Google for an image

+  @BOT_NAME youtube me - use text after command to query youtube for a video

 ## Environment Variables
   BOT_TOKEN is the slack apps token (more info is (here:)[https://api.slack.com/bot-users]